-Modern science doesn't work the way many believe.
-Thomas Kuhn was a philosopher of science who wrote "The Structure of Scientific Revolutions".
-This book is the original source of the popular term "paradigm shift".
-One theme of the book is that scientific communities do not embrace radical new ideas without resistance [_1_] .
-This is true even when the new ideas are clearly more consistent with the data than the status quo.
-This reality was stated best by Max Planck, the famous quantum physicist; "A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.".
+Popular histories of the Scientific Revolution are often criticized as simplistic and naive.
+This simplistic view is helped by an equally simplistic and naive view of science.
+In "The Structure of Scientific Revolutions", Thomas Kuhn argues that scientific communities do not embrace radical new ideas without resistance [_1_] .
+This is true even when the new ideas are more consistent with the data than the status quo.
 New ideas that challenge the status quo are scrutinized much more carefully and sometimes openly ridiculed.
 And when these new ideas are ridiculed, they are likely to be ridiculed by some very important scientists.
 In 1672, when Laurent Cassegrain proposed the design used in most modern research telescopes (see Reflecting on History), he was publicly ridiculed by perhaps the greatest scientist of all time, Isaac Newton.
 Galileo ridiculed Kepler for suggesting that the Moon could affect the earth's tides [_2_] .

 There is a disconnect between storybook tales of the singular genius and common practice in science today.
 You can see this disconnect by looking at the beginning and end of most published papers in scientific journals.
 At the beginning of the papers, you will see that there are often multiple authors to a paper.
 At the end of the paper, there is a list of citations that the work depended on.
 This communal nature of science shows in the recipients of Nobel Prizes in Physics, Chemistry and Medicine as well.
 Multiple Nobel Prize recipients is the norm not the exception.